MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-deploy-faq.md

 > ![select all and zip](./media/deploy-bot-cli/select-all-zip.png)

 ## Azure CLI deprecated commands

 ### What Azure CLI version should I use to deploy a bot?

 It is recommended that you use the latest version of the Azure Command-Line Interface (CLI) otherwise you will get deprecated commands errors.
-See [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+See [Install the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).

-### What should if I get Azure CLI deprecation errors?
+### What should I do if I get Azure CLI deprecation errors?

 You should upgrade to the latest version of the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
 For Azure CLI version [2.2.0](https://github.com/MicrosoftDocs/azure-docs-cli/blob/master/docs-ref-conceptual/release-notes-azure-cli.md#march-10-2020) or later, you must use `az deployment sub create` and `az deployment group create` instead of `az deployment create` and `az group deployment create` commands respectively.